 Adding a command to the QAT

-To add a command of your own there, you can right click on that command and choose “Add to Quick Access Toolbar”.
+To add a command of your own there, you can right click on any command in the Ribbon and choose “Add to Quick Access Toolbar”.

 Another way to customize the QAT is via the Options dialog.

 - File-> Options-> Quick Access Toolbar

 You can use the “Choose commands from” drop down list at the top of the left pane to select a category of options to choose from.